 IP Address Conflict

-An IP address conflict occurs when two devices on the same network are assigned the same IP address, either manually or by a DHCP server error.
-This can prevent one or both devices from accessing the network properly, as the network cannot route traffic correctly to and from these devices, leading to internet connectivity issues.
+When two devices on the same network get the same IP address, either by mistake or by a DHCP server error, there is an IP address conflict.
+This can stop one or both devices from connecting to the network properly because the network can't send traffic to and from these devices correctly, which can cause problems with internet access.

 How to Fix 'Connected Without Internet' Issues